raketman/database-partition-processor/README.md

 ```

-To process partition you need to run command:
+To process partition you need to run command.
+This command add|delete partition based options in RaketmanDatePartition.
+Need to work periodically, for example in cron.

 ```
 php vendor/raketman/database-partition-processor/bin/process.php  --table=* --database-url=* --dirs=* --env-database-url=*